iridium-soda/spade_tools/libnss_filter/README.md

 }
 ```

 And each node is marked by its `id` field uniquely and edge is marked by its `event id` uniquely.
+For more details, see https://github.com/ashish-gehani/SPADE/wiki/Reporting-provenance-using-JSON
 # TroubleShoot
 `KeyError: 'Process'`: No record included in the data you provided has the `'Process'` key.